 ** Passports issued by Taiwan which include an identity card number

-The holders of diplomatic and service passports of the following countries do not need a visa to enter Estonia for stays of no more than 90 days in any 180-day period:
+In addition the following countries’ citizens holding diplomatic-, service- or special passport do not need a visa to enter Estonia for stays of no more than 90 days in any 180-day period:

 |Bolivia||Diplomatic and service passports|